scroll-tech/mpt-circuit/spec/mpt-proof.md

 ### Type 1 and Type 2 non-existence proofs

-These cases of non-existence proofs do <b>not</b> really correspond to `MPTProofType::AccountDoesNotExist` or `MPTProofType::StorageDoesNotExist`, but are related to non-existence before writing into or after deletion from existing mpt.
+Account and storage non-existence proofs are used not only for `MPTProofType::AccountDoesNotExist`  and `MPTProofType::StorageDoesNotExist`, but also for other `MPTProofType`'s when modifications to the mpt leads to leafs being added or deleted from the trie.
+Special cases occur when a call deploys a contract and is then reverted.
+In this case, the mpt circuit will accept non-existence proofs to show that e.g. the old and new value code size of the non-existent account are 0.

 There are 2 cases to constrain based on the path directed by the provided non-existing key (coming from hash of account address):

 - <b>Type 1 non-existence proof</b> (insert to append/delete from append): the path ended at a leaf node.
 Illustration figure shown below:
 ![AccountNotExist_Leaf](https://i.imgur.com/SyExuBC.png)
 In this case, due to our construction of the old and new paths of `SMTTrace`, the old path (when inserting)/new path (when deleting) must be directed to this leaf node.
 The prefix key provided by the old/new path must end at a bit position <i>before</i> the last bit of the leaf key that is to be proved non-exist.
 So we constrain that the non-existing account/storage must have its key that is not equal to the key at this leaf node.
-Circuit columns `other_key`, `other_key_hash`, `other_leafnode_hash` and an IsEqualGadget `key_equals_other_key` are used to provide witness to these constraints and to constrain.
+Intermediate values are used to store `other_key`, `other_key_hash`, `other_leaf_hash`, along with an IsZeroGadget to show that `other_key != key`.

 - <b>Type 2 non-existence proof</b> (insert to fill/delete from fill): the path ended at an empty node.
 Illustration figure shown below:
 ![AccounNotExist_Empty](https://i.imgur.com/FLxg11Q.png)
 In this case, due to our construction of the old and new paths of `SMTTrace`, the old path (when inserting)/new path (when deleting) must be directed to this empty node.
 So we constrain the emptiness of these nodes.
-Circuit provides two IsZeroGadgets `old_hash_is_zero` and`new_hash_is_zero` to constrain this case.
+Circuit use two IsZeroGadgets to constrain this case.

 ### SegmentTypes